 - Make sure kids wear helmets when riding a bike or scooter—anything on wheels

 - Place car seats facing the rear for kids up to 2-years-old

 “Sometimes grandparents are overwhelmed to hear all the changes, but they’re glad for the information,” said Dr. Self.
 “Just because it was done one way before doesn’t mean it’s the best way.”

 It’s also important that grandparents and parents be on the same page, and that rules in their homes be similar.

 “Grandparents often like to spoil their grandkids with sweet treats, for instance, but we tell them to limit the sugar,” said Dr. Self.
 “It’s just not good for them.”

 One thing that will never go out of fashion, though, is showing love for your grandkids.
 Every child needs that emotional security and bond.
 After all, have you ever heard of a child who was hurt by getting too much love?

-If you are about to become a new grandparent or just want to brush up on what’s new, join our experts for our Grandparenting Today class on April 27.
+If you are about to become a new grandparent or just want to brush up on what’s new, search "grandparenting" on our wellness calendar for our Grandparenting Today class.